Look, here’s the brutal truth about shopping cart abandonment:

 By fixing those, and many related checkout problems, we can increase our conversions and drop the cart abandonment rate.

-And if you’re wondering where to begin, below is a list of checkout recovery hacks you could do before to ensure that more buyers will complete their purchases at your store.
+And if you’re wondering where to begin, below is a list of checkout recovery hacks you could do.

 How to reduce cart abandonment